JuanBraco/ft_transcendance/README.md

 ### Services Overview
 - 🗄️ **Postgres Database (db service):** This service acts as the central database for the application.
 All user data, game data, and chat logs are stored here.

-- 🌐 **Next.js Application (next-app service):** This service handles the frontend of the application.
+- 🌐 **React.js Application (vite service):** This service handles the frontend of the application.
 It renders the user interface, handles user inputs, and communicates with the backend service.

 - 🚀 **Nest.js Application (nest-app service):** This service is the backbone of the application.
 It manages the business logic, handles database operations, and communicates with the frontend service via API endpoints.
 It uses Server-Sent Events (SSE) to power the chat system, delivering real-time messaging and notifications.
 Socket.IO is used for the multiplayer ping pong game, enabling real-time, interactive gameplay.